juliajamileg/huskyci-site/docs/guides/setup-my-ci.md

 ## GitLab CI/CD | GitLab

-It is highly recommended not hardcoding huskyCI environment variables into your `.gitlab-ci.yml` file.
+It is highly recommended not hardcoding HuskyCI environment variables into your `.gitlab-ci.yml` file.
 The best option is using GUI interface and mannually add them as follows:

 <p align="center"> <img src="/img/gitlab-env-vars.png" scale="10"/></p>